 Director: Jean Renoir.
-Starring the great eccentric film director, Erich von Stroheim, as well as Jean Gabin, “The Grand Illusion” is one of Jean Renoir’s masterpieces.
-The first half of the film is about two French soldiers who are captured as German prisoners of war, as the old aristocratic values begin to crumble, and the second half of the film is about their escape to Switzerland and a romance along the way.
+Starring the great eccentric film director, Erich von Stroheim, as well as the renowned French actor, Jean Gabin, “The Grand Illusion” is one of Jean Renoir’s masterpieces.
+The first half of the film is about two French soldiers who are captured as German prisoners of war as the old aristocracy begins to crumble, and the second half of the film details their escape to Switzerland with an unexpected romance along the way.
 It is an amazing film.

 Outstanding Production (1937): The Life of Emile Zola (1937)

 Director: William Dieterle.
-The Life of Emile Zola is the remarkable biographical film of Émile Zola, the great French writer and critic.
+The Life of Emile Zola is the remarkable, yet dry and lengthy biographical film of Émile Zola, the great French writer and critic.
 Paul Muni, of Scarface (1932) and The Story of Louis Pasteur (1936) fame, delivers a terrific performance of Zola.

 Lost Horizon (1937)